amrshah/AgentVerse/README.md

 We are now beginning the **Platform Phase**, which will transform AgentVerse into a collaborative, multi-user application.

-For a detailed vision and the full feature roadmap, please see `docs/planning/feature-roadmap.md`.
+For a detailed vision and the full feature roadmap, please see [Feature Roadmap](docs/planning/feature-roadmap.md).

 ## Getting Started